yehogwon/yehogwon.github.io/_news/ann_3.md

 inline: true
 ---

-📡 I will be visiting [CES 2025](https://ces.tech/), Las Vegas, NV, USA.
-Staying in the US for about three weeks, I welcome any opportunities to meet anyone of you!
+📡 I visited [CES 2025](https://ces.tech/) in Las Vegas, NV, USA.
+It was a great experience connecting with many of you during my three-week stay in the US!